 The above is just the starting point when you want to create content for SEO purposes.
 There are other strategies you should focus on as well.
 Those include the following:

-- Using ‘people who ask’ or Quora Questions to help drive traffic to your website,
+- Using Quora Questions and Reddit insights to help drive traffic to your website,

 - Updating your content on a regular basis,